-Research into the genetic diversity of the SARS-CoV-2 Coronavirus in Portugal
+Research on the genetic diversity of the SARS-CoV-2 coronavirus in Portugal

-The spread of the new coronavirus SARS-CoV-2 (COVID-19) in Portugal is being monitored by the National Institute of Health Doutor Ricardo Jorge, IP (INSA), through the analysis of the genome of this virus.
-To date, the data collected has allowed the analysis of 1550 SARS-CoV-2 genomes obtained from positive samples of the virus collected or received by INSA.
-This study is part of one of the 121 projects supported by FCT under the special support program Research 4 COVID-19 , aimed at rapid implementation projects for innovative solutions in response to the COVID-19 pandemic.
+The spread of the new SARS-CoV-2 coronavirus (COVID-19) in Portugal is being monitored by the National Institute of Health Dr. Ricardo Jorge, I.P.
+(INSA), through analysis of the virus's genome.
+To date, the data collected has enabled the analysis of 1,550 SARS-CoV-2 genomes obtained from positive virus samples collected or received by INSA.
+This study is part of one of 121 projects supported by FCT under the special Research 4 COVID-19 support program, aimed at rapid implementation projects for innovative solutions to respond to the COVID-19 pandemic.

 All information about the development of this study is available on the page dedicated to the project.